19hours/sg-statutes/Acts/Mental Health (Care and Treatment) Act.md

 Delete paragraph (c) and substitute the following paragraph:

-“(c)
+“

-is mentally disordered and incapable of managing himself or his affairs.”.
+(c) is mentally disordered and incapable of managing himself or his affairs.

-(43)
+”.

-Settled Estates Act
+(43) Settled Estates Act